gubellom/gubellom.github.io/R files/Manipulation.md

 ## Keep a subset of the original data that meets certain conditions

-Stata equivalent to `keep if`.
-We keep only respondents between 15 and 65 years old to focus on the working-age population and exclude outliers.
+Another useful function is `filter()`.
+This function is the Stata equivalent of `keep if`.
+It allows us to keep only observations satisfying specific conditions.
+For instance, assume we want to focus on the working-age population by keeping only respondents between 15 and 64 years old and excluding pensioners and people who are too young to work.
+First, let's see the summary statistics for the variable `agea`:

 ```r
 summary(df_cleaned$agea)